Brighten Your Winter Days With Blood Oranges!

 Blood Oranges in Season

 Blood oranges are in season in winter and early spring, from about December through April.
-They thrive in Mediterranean climates, so they are mostly grown in California, Italy, Greece, and Spain.
+They thrive in Mediterranean climates, mainly in California, Italy, Greece, and Spain.

 Blood orange is a citrus fruit that looks similar to orange from the outside but has deep red-colored fruit and juice.
-The red color is the result of anthocyanin, which develops when these citrus fruits ripen during warm days tempered with cooler nights.
+The red color results from anthocyanin, which develops when these citrus fruits ripen during warm days tempered with cooler nights.

 The Health Benefits of Blood Oranges: 8 Reasons to Add Them to Your Diet

 Blood oranges are sweeter than other oranges.
 Their juice is delicious, but because it is quite a bit sweeter than classic orange juice, it ferments quickly and should be used or drunk the same day it's juiced.
-Blood oranges are not only visually striking with their deep red flesh but also pack a wealth of health benefits.
+Blood oranges are visually striking with their deep red flesh and pack many health benefits.
 Here are eight compelling reasons to incorporate them into your diet:

 Rich in Antioxidants